-If you require minor adjustments to your teeth and are looking to save the time and money needed for more major cosmetic dental procedures, then tooth reshaping is idea for you.
+If you require minor adjustments to your teeth and are looking to save the time and money needed for more major cosmetic dental procedures, then tooth reshaping is an idea for you.
 However, if you suffer from tooth decay and gum disease, and have had root canals done, tooth reshaping may not be appropriate.

 Caring for your teeth after tooth reshaping

-Following tooth extraction, you will need to be very careful when exposing your teeth to hard foods.
+Following tooth extraction, you will need to be very careful when exposing your teeth too hard foods.
 Furthermore, you will need to avoid biting your fingernails and pens, as well as using your teeth as a bottle-cap opener or as an extra pair of hands to hold onto heavy objects.
 A desensitizing toothpaste can be used to help relieve symptoms of tooth sensitivity.
 And remember to be gentle when brushing your teeth, making sure your brush in circular motions without exerting too much force on your teeth.

 Reshape your teeth at Hyde Park Dental Care!